 It is easiest to understand the reasons for the particular sequence of actions if we focus on the second order correct Crank-Nicholson method (CVODE is inactive and the global variable secondorder has the value of 2).
 Assume that, on entry to fadvance(), the value of t is tentry, the voltages are second order correct at tentry, and the gating states are second order correct at tentry + dt/2.
 The last assumption may seem odd, but we will see how it helps accelerate integration.

-When the Crank-Nicholson method is chosen, the purpose of fadvance() is to integrate the voltages and states such that, on exit from fadvance(), t = tentry + dt (call this texit)

-v and concentrations are second order correct at texit
+When the Crank-Nicholson method is chosen, the purpose of fadvance() is to integrate the voltages and states such that, on exit from fadvance(), ionic currents are second order correct at texit - dt/2